Aging is a primary cause of developing an annular tear

-One of the most common causes of annular tears is something that can’t be avoided: the natural aging process.
-As we grow older, the anatomical elements in our necks and backs naturally begin to deteriorate as a result of normal wear and tear.
-While this degeneration can conceivably happen anywhere along the spine, it is most commonly seen in the cervical spine (in the neck) and the lumbar spine (in the lower back).
-That’s because these two segments of the spine are the most flexible and also support the most body weight.
-The combination of mobility and weight strain tend to accelerate deterioration, which can cause the onset of degenerative spine conditions like annular tears.
+One of the most common causes of annular tears, which is a tear in the tough outer layer of a spinal disc, is something that can’t be avoided: the natural aging process.
+As we grow older, the parts of our spines naturally begin to deteriorate as a result of normal wear and tear.
+While this degeneration can happen anywhere along the spine, it is most commonly seen in the cervical (upper) spine and the lumbar (lower) spine.
+That’s because these two segments are the most flexible and also support the most bodyweight.
+The combination of mobility and weight strain tend to speed up deterioration, which can cause the onset of degenerative spine conditions like annular tears.

 How natural changes can cause an annular tear

 The spinal column is made of several parts that work in conjunction with one another to provide the strength and flexibility we required from our necks and backs.
 The main vertebral bodies are connected by facet joints and cushioned by rubbery spinal discs that allow the spine to bend and flex.
 With age these discs naturally begin to lose water and protein content, making them less able to withstand the pressure they are being placed under on a day-to-day basis.
 This can cause the outer layer, known as the annulus fibrosus, to become dry and brittle, which is what can lead to it tearing.